-I was honored to be part of TEDx Saskatoon.
+I was honoured to be part of TEDx Saskatoon.
 I spent the last week engrossed in trying not to suck and I think I at least accomplished that goal.
-I was also happy to give my talk in the first set which allowed me to totally focus on the ideas and talks of the other speakers as well as engage in some pretty interesting conversations with strangers.
+I was also happy to give my talk in the first set which allowed me to focus on the ideas and talks of the other speakers as well as engage in some pretty interesting conversations with strangers.
 I heart strangers.

 While all the talks offered something, let me share a few highlights.